galenczk/LIMbic/README.md

 ## Credits

-    This project was developed independently by myself, Galen Ciszek in 2023.
+    This project was developed independently by myself, Galen Ciszek in 2024 and 2025.